 Forward currency contracts are traded directly between currency traders (usually large commercial banks) and their customers.
 The cost to the fund of engaging in such contracts varies with factors such as the currency involved, the length of the contract period and the market conditions then prevailing.
 Because such contracts are entered into on a principal basis, their prices usually include undisclosed compensation to the market maker reflecting the spread between the bid and ask prices for the contracts.
-The fund may include additional fees in connection with the purchase or sale of certain contracts.
+The fund may incur additional fees in connection with the purchase or sale of certain contracts.

-No brokerage commissions were paid by the fund on portfolio transactions for the fiscal years ended November 30, 2024, 2023 and 2022.
+No brokerage commissions were paid by the fund on portfolio transactions for the fiscal years ended May 31, 2025, 2024 and 2023.